Russellislam08/cartpolev1keras/README.md

   One of the environments is a game in which you have a pole on a cart and you must make it balance.
 If it tilts too far from the veritcal axis or the cart moves too far to the left/right, you lose.
 The whole point is to train a neural network to be able to play the game.

-  The game CartPole-v1 is considered solve when the average score attained by the bot is >= 195.0 over 100 consecutive trials, which this model does.
+  The game CartPole-v1 is considered solved when the average score attained by the bot is >= 195.0 over 100 consecutive trials, which this model does.

 #### What did I make?
   I followed a tutorial on YouTube created by Sentdex to develop a neural network using Python to learn how to play the game.
 There are certain differences between what he did and what I did, which I explain further below.